The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 MoqtConnectOptions

 { token?, serverCertificateHash?, webTransport? }.
-Pass serverCertificateHash when pinning a self-signed dev cert.
+Pass serverCertificateHash when you pin a self-signed dev cert.

-Returns Promise<MoqtClient> — resolves once the first session is up.
+Returns Promise<MoqtClient>.
+The promise resolves when the first session is up.

 client.subscribeFrame(ns, name, onFrame)